-Urticaria pigmentosa occurs in areas where there are too many inflammatory cells (mast cells) in the skin.
+Urticaria pigmentosa occurs when there are too many inflammatory cells (mast cells) in the skin.

 Urticaria pigmentosa is most common in children.
 It can also occur in adults.

-The main symptom is brownish patches on skin.
-Rubbing the skin sore causes a hive-like bump.
+The main symptom is brownish patches on the skin.
+Rubbing the skin sore causes hive-like bumps.
 Younger children may develop a blister that is filled with fluid if the bump is scratched.

-The face may also get red quickly (flushed).
+The face may also get red quickly.

-In severe cases, the following symptoms may occur:
+In severe cases, these symptoms may occur:

 - Skin biopsy to look for a higher number of mast cells

 - Blood tests for blood cell counts and blood tryptase levels (tryptase is an enzyme found in mast cells)

-Antihistamines medicines can help relieve symptoms such as itching and flushing.
+Antihistamine medicines can help relieve symptoms such as itching and flushing.
 Talk to your health care provider about which type of antihistamine to use.

-Urticaria pigmentosa goes away by puberty in about half of the affected children.
+Urticaria pigmentosa goes away by puberty in about half of affected children.
 Symptoms usually get better in others as they grow into adulthood.

-The main problems are discomfort from itching, and concern about the appearance of the spots.
+The main problems are discomfort from itching and concern about the appearance of the spots.
 Other problems such as diarrhea and fainting are rare.

 Certain medicines may trigger flares of urticaria pigmentosa.
-Discuss these with your doctor.
+Discuss these with your health care provider.

 Bee stings may also cause a bad allergic reaction in people with urticaria pigmentosa.
-Ask your doctor if you should carry an injectable epinephrine kit (such as EpiPen or Twinject) to use if you get a bee sting.
+Ask your provider if you should carry an epinephrine kit to use if you get a bee sting.

 Call your health care provider if you notice symptoms of urticaria pigmentosa.

 Habif TP.
 Urticaria and angioedema.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
-St. Louis, Mo: Mosby Elsevier; 2009:chap 6.
+St. Louis, MO: Elsevier Mosby; 2009:chap 6.

 Tharp MD.
 Mastocytosis.
 In: Bolognia JL, Jorizzo JL, Schaffer JV, et al, eds.
 Dermatology.
 3rd ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 118.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 118.